Natural Ways To Stop Cats Pooping In Your Garden Without Harming Them

 Reflecting light

 Not many people know that cats are sensitive to light, and this is a trick you can utilise.
-You may have seen some people using unwanted CDs on a string that will reflect light when there are strung across a flower bed, fencing, or even a tree.
-The CD reflects light that will then deter them from pooping in your garden.
-If you don’t have any unwanted CDs or DVDs, you could use half-filled plastic bottles to reflect light from its surface.
+You may have seen some people using unwanted CDs on a string that will reflect light when they are strung across a flower bed, fencing, or even a tree.

 Motion-activated sprinkler

 An effective way to prevent cats from pooping in your garden is to use a motion-activated sprinkler.
 The downside is that these are more expensive than other solutions, but they will fire a burst of water to surprise the feline intruder.
-It’s an effective and harmless way to prevent a cat from using your garden as a bathroom.
-It is also easy to install – and can run 24-hours a day.

 PestBye® Jet Spray Battery Operated Motion Activated Cat Scarer & Repellent - Animal Repeller